Subscribe to the IHARE Blog

 The movie is considered to be one of the greatest films of all time.
 It was selected by the Library of Congress as one of the first 25 films for preservation in the United States National Film Registry in 1989, for its significance.
 Given the impact of Cory Booker’s 25-hour and 5-minute on the floor of the Senate in 2025, it is hard to imagine anyone taking “Mr. Smith Goes to Washington” seriously today.

 Shortly after the fictional Mr. Smith goes to Washington, on June 1, 1950, Senator Margaret Chase Smith (R-ME) delivered her famous Declaration of Conscience, standing up to Senator Joseph McCarthy (R-WI), who was smearing Democrats as communists.
 “I think that it is high time for the United States Senate and its members to do some real soul searching and to weigh our consciences as to the manner in which we are performing our duty to the people of America and the manner in which we are using or abusing our individual powers and privileges,” she said.
 “I do not want to see the Republican party ride to political victory on the Four Horsemen of Calumny—Fear, Ignorance, Bigotry, and Smear.”
+With Trump’s frequent references to the Democrats as Communists, we see that his mind is still trapped in the 1980s.

 Now it’s the President and his minions who are doing exactly what Margaret Smith chastised Republicans about.

 There are two heroic images of Senators which have become part of American history since then.
 In the first.
-Howard Baker (Republican, Tennessee), leads a delegation to confront President Richard Nixon during the Watergate crisis.
+Howard Baker (Republican, TN), leads a delegation to confront President Richard Nixon during the Watergate crisis.
 The message is clear: time’s up, it’s time to go.
 Nixon complies and resigns in what become the “Howard Baker Moment.”

 The second is when John McCain (Republican, Arizona) gives the thumbs down on July 27, 2017, to the Republican effort to gut Obamacare.
 Little did he know that seven years later the MAGA assault in the Big Ugly Bill would prevail.